-The subject property will provide a fifteen (15) foot buffer yard adjacent to Vistoso Highlands Drive.
+The subject property will provide a fifteen (15) foot buffer yard adjacent to Vistoso Highlands Drive as required by Oro Valley code.
 This buffer yard is depicted in Exhibit II.A: Illustrative Site Plan.
-Vegetative densities within the buffer yard will provide a screen between the proposed clubhouse building and passersby along Vistoso Highlands Drive.
-This vegetative screen will help mitigate sound, visibility, and exterior lighting generated by the proposed clubhouse.
+Vegetative densities within the buffer yard will provide a screen between the proposed multifamily building and passersby along Vistoso Highlands Drive.
+This vegetative screen will help mitigate sound, visibility, and exterior lighting generated by the proposed multifamily development.
+No other buffer yards are required on the property.